 Problem: One cat hides constantly and won’t come out even after two weeks in the safe room

 This is a temperament issue, not an introduction failure.
 Extend Phase 2 indefinitely — some cats need a month of safe room time before they’re confident.
 Provide more vertical hiding spots (boxes on shelves, cat tree with enclosed levels).
 If hiding persists past six weeks, consult a feline behaviorist.
-This cat may need permanent sanctuary space.
+This cat may need permanent sanctuary space, or may not be suited to multi-cat living.

 Problem: Resident cat is aggressive; new cat is meek and avoidant